 This can be a difficult compromise to work out.
 Your spouse may be earning some of the marital money or may feel like these draconian measures are unfair.
 To avoid putting even more stress on your marriage, any kind of spending plan is something to be worked out with the help of a therapist or attorney.
 An attorney can draft up an agreement that the two of you agree to abide by until the addicted spouse has successfully completed treatment.

 For example, an attorney can suggest that couples create a bank account held in escrow.
 During the period of the agreement, a portion or all of the spouse’s income can be deposited during their addiction treatment so the other spouse is not perceived as over controlling.
 Working out an agreement takes the burden off the other spouse of being the “bad guy” about money.
 Your attorney may also recommend putting a post-nuptial agreement in place for further asset protection.

 An exchange policy that never expires

 Marriages are often saved in the face of addiction when one simple truth is accepted: When couples shift from seeing the other as the problem to viewing the addiction as the problem, they can work together to turn a chaotic relationship into a healthy marriage.

 Helping your spouse finally take control of their compulsive shopping may be the best holiday gift that you could ever give.
 Would you like more information about agreements around money that an attorney can help you create?
 Do you have questions about separation? divorce? safeguarding your kids and assets?
 We can help.
-Please call us today at 888-888-0919 to schedule your free attorney consultation, or please click the button below.
+Please call us today at 888-888-0919 to schedule your initial attorney consultation, or please click the button below.